studioiq/win-sshfs/README.md

 WinSSHFS
 ========================

-Fork of Martin Dimov's WinSSHFS project.
-Removes the GUI, exposes clean library interface, adds a CLI.
+Fork of Asad Saeeduddin's WinSSHFS fork.
+Adds automatic ILmerge facilities so all assemblies are merged into a single executable.

 CLI usage is: